-Future registrations will be blocked, and all grades will be held for any debt to the college.
+Future registrations will be blocked, all grades will be held, and no transcripts issued for any debt owed to the college.
 If a student fails to meet financial obligations to the college and the account is turned over to a collection agency or the S.C.
 Department of Revenue, the student will be responsible for paying all collection fees involved.
 Students have 30 days from written notification to dispute any outstanding balances.
+Personal checks will not be accepted for payment of debt.